A SIMPLE GUIDE FORTroubleshooting

 Observe the Pattern

-• Intermittent or Constant: Determine if the flickering is intermittent or constant.
-Intermittent flickering can be harder to diagnose because it happens sporadically, while constant flickering might indicate a more consistent issue.
+• Intermittent and Constant: Find out in case the flickering is intermittent or continuous.
+Intermittent flickering is tougher to diagnose since it happens occasionally whereas frequent flickering might represent a far more consistent issue.

-• Affected Area: Note whether it’s happening in a single room or throughout the house.
-This can help you determine whether it’s a localized problem with the main power supply.
+• Affected Area: Take note whether it is occurring in one room or throughout the house.
+This can help you determine if it’s a localized issue with the main power supply.

 Step 2: